 Lead Acid Battery

-Firstly, with the Lead Acid Gel Deep Cycle Battery, we have an affordable workhorse.
-Designed with a greater Depth of Discharge than most GEL batteries, and a focus on high capacity, this battery is ideal for smaller scale off-grid solar power systems, such as baches and cabins.
+Firstly, with the 12V 200Ah Lead Acid Gel Deep Cycle Battery, we have an affordable workhorse.
+Designed with a greater Depth of Discharge than most GEL batteries (50%), and a focus on high capacity, this is the best battery for solar energy storage in smaller scale off-grid solar power systems, such as baches and cabins that are used part time.
 Higher temperature resistance also makes these sealed Lead-Acid batteries the best choice for anyone anticipating extreme weather, with an effective discharge range from -40° C ~60° C.

-What is the best battery for off-grid solar?
+What is the best battery for solar energy off-grid?